rxt1077/cyber_range_demo/README.md

 ## Images

 A few Docker images are used in this demo.
-They can be built and tagged with:

-* `cd challenges/2; docker build -t challenge2 .`
-* `cd challenges/3/wg_vpn; docker build -t wg_vpn .`
-* `cd challenges/3/dr_sneaky; docker build -t dr_sneaky .`
+Since they are supposed to be built locally they are configured to never be pulled.
+This configuration is either in the `subprocess.run` parameters or in the `docker-compose.yml` file.
+There's a helper script to build the images: `build_images.sh`.

-It is expected that these images are built and locally available.
+When the server starts it's expected that these images are built and locally available.
-They can be rebuilt at any time and new environments will make use of the updated images
+They can be rebuilt at any time and new environments will use the updated images.

-## Flask App
+## Running via the Flask development server

-To run the development server: `flask --app server.py run`
+`flask --app server.py run`

+## Running via gunicorn

+`gunicorn -w 1 -b 0.0.0.0 'server:app'`